University Forex Futures Trading

 1. Measuring Market Opinion and Sentiment

 Hi Joe!
 What about Market Sentiment reports?
-Sometimes they seem to agree and sometimes disagree.
-What is your opinion on these market reports?
+Sometimes these reports agree and sometimes disagree.
+What is your opinion on the sentiment reports?

 Although these reports sound scientific, nothing about the trading markets can be measured with scientific precision.
 Commodity futures & forex market measuring devices are simply not too accurate.
 There is no practical purpose for measuring a market precisely and most market measurement is at best only a rough estimate.
 When we measure futures markets, we are basically also measuring human behavior, and human behavior is not easily measured.

 When it comes to forecasting financial market conditions or market sentiment it makes no sense to strive for extreme accuracy.
 Commodities futures and forex market prices are based on human opinion.

 When measuring human behavior in the marketplace, the statistical error is substantial, generally running with results of plus or minus 5%.
 An estimate of trader or investor opinion is merely a guess because not everyone has the exact same opinion, and because it is difficult to accurately measure an opinion.